Skip to content

 #Frequently Asked Questions

-No. Legal paper (8.5 x 14 inches) is taller and slightly wider than A4 (8.27 x 11.69 inches).
-A4 is the international standard used in most countries outside the U.S. and Canada.
-If you’re sending documents internationally, A4 is usually the safer choice.
+No. Legal paper measures 8.5 x 14 inches, while A4 is 8.27 x 11.69 inches.
+A4 is the international standard used in most countries outside the U.S. and Canada, so for documents going abroad, A4 is the safer choice.

 It depends on your jurisdiction.
-Many U.S. federal courts accept letter-size paper, but some state courts still require or prefer legal size.
-Always check your specific court’s filing requirements before submitting documents.
-Getting the paper size wrong can delay your filing.
+Many federal courts now accept letter-size paper for filings, but several state and local courts still require or prefer legal size.
+Always check your specific court’s filing requirements before submitting documents on paper, since submitting the wrong size can delay your filing or even get the document rejected.
+When in doubt, call the clerk’s office and confirm.

 Legal paper is 8.5 x 14 inches.
-Tabloid (also called ledger) is 11 x 17 inches.
-Tabloid is essentially two letter-size pages side by side and is used for newspapers, large spreadsheets, and architectural drawings.
-They’re completely different sizes for different purposes.
+Tabloid (also called ledger) is 11 x 17 inches, essentially two letter-size pages side by side.
+Tabloid is used for newspapers, large spreadsheets, and architectural drawings, so the two sizes serve completely different purposes.

-Go to Settings > Bluetooth & devices > Printers & scanners.
+Open Settings > Bluetooth & devices > Printers & scanners.
 Select your printer, click Printing preferences, and change the paper size to Legal.
-This sets legal as the default for all documents printed from that printer.
-You can still override it per-document in your application’s print settings.
+This sets legal as the default for all documents printed from that printer, though you can still override it per-document in your application’s print settings.

-Most flatbed scanners have a scanning area of 8.5 x 11.7 inches, which is too short for legal paper.
-You’ll need a scanner with an automatic document feeder (ADF) that supports legal size, or scan the document in two passes and stitch the images together.
-Many office multifunction printers have ADFs that handle legal paper.
+Most flatbed scanners have a scanning area of 8.5 x 11.7 inches, which is too short for a single legal sheet.
+You’ll need a scanner with an automatic document feeder (ADF) that supports legal size, or scan the document in two passes and merge the halves with a free PDF editor.
+Many office multifunction printers ship with ADFs that handle legal paper directly.

-Use letter size (8.5 x 11 inches), not legal.
+Letter size (8.5 x 11 inches), not legal.
 Resumes on legal paper look unusual and may not fit in standard folders or filing systems.
-Letter is the expected format for resumes, cover letters, and most business correspondence in the U.S.